Lake Pedder earthworm

 The Lake Pedder earthworm (Hypolimnus pedderensis) is an extinct earthworm species in the family Megascolecidae.
 Its genus Hypolimnus is monotypic.

-It was endemic to the Lake Pedder area in Tasmania, Australia, prior to its flooding in 1972 for a hydro-electric power scheme.

-It is only known from a specimen collected from a Lake Pedder beach in 1971.
-A 1996 survey failed to find it and it is presumed extinct.
+It was endemic to the Lake Pedder area in Tasmania, Australia, prior to its flooding in 1972 for a hydroelectric power scheme.
+It is only known from the holotype specimen collected from a Lake Pedder beach in 1971.
+A 1996 survey failed to find it, and it is presumed extinct.

-The Lake Pedder earthworm mainly fed on microbes or algae on sand particles.
+Lake Pedder earthworms mainly fed on microbes or algae on sand particles.
 Their feeding habits were seen to have a considerable impact on the banks of the lake, as the particles they consumed were deposited on the surface of the ground in the form of castings.
-As these castings were exposed to air, the soil was aerated, improving both the drainage and water holding capacity of the soil.
+As these castings were exposed to air, the soil was aerated, improving both the drainage and water-holding capacity of the soil.